 Although paintings were primarily painted onto linen fabric, artist canvas rolls grew in popularity during the 16th century.
 It wasn’t uncommon for large homes in the country to have big paintings on canvas displayed at their residences.

 Canvas’ first use were in coverings and sails.
 Sailors would prefer canvas to cover their goods as they sailed long distances.
 They made for great sails because of the fabric’s durability and natural stretch.

 Canvas for painting made an impression on Renaissance painters.
 Painters wanted something that was just as good as linen, but not as expensive.
 Also, they held up in humid environments, making outdoor painting more possible.

 As it became known that canvas could also stand the test of time, its use grew into artist canvas rolls becoming the premier material for oil and acrylic painting.
 Overall, canvas became a staple for all artists.

 Canvas is an extremely versatile painting surface, and comes in a variety of widths, sizes and weights to suit every need and every budget.
 Canvas for painting is very flexible and can be used for everything from tiny paintings to large, expansive works.
 However, the two main reasons why canvas is such a popular surface among painters is due to how great it feels under the brush, as well as its obvious durability and longevity.
 It’s lighter weight as compared to traditional wood surfaces makes it significantly easier to transport, and which is why its popularity grew so quickly so long ago!

 You don’t have to look far to see how artist canvas made an indelible influence on some of the world’s most famous artists.
 Some incredible painters who loved using artist canvas were:

-These famous painters and more make up a large community of artist who used and continue to use canvas.
-Artist canvas doesn’t cease to be one of the most popular materials for limitless artwork.
+These famous painters and more make up a large community of artists who used and continue to use canvas.
+Artist canvas doesn’t cease to be one of the most popular materials for a limitless array of artwork.